mralamdari/Computer-Vision-Projects/README.md

 ### you can get more details about Object Recognition in my articles in medium:
-There are 2 articles, one implemented by Tensorflow
+There are 2 articles, one implemented by Tensorflow, and the other one

 1.TensorFlow API;
 https://medium.com/@mralamdari/imagehow-to-do-object-recognition-with-tensorflow-keras-the-easiest-way-23c7ab9604c7/